Sunburned rat

 The sunburned rat (Rattus adustus) is a species of rat from Enggano Island in Indonesia.
 It is only known from the holotype and has not been recorded since its description in 1940.

+Description

+The rat's head and body grow to a combined length of 18 cm, while the tail grows up to 14.8 cm and is black in colour.
+The fur is a dark brown above, dark brownish-grey below.